 Project Vision

-Over the past three years, St Martins has been exploring how best to bring the building back into use.
+Over the past few years, St Martins have been exploring how best to bring the building back into use.
 We understand how important it is to the London skyline and the significance of its recent past.
-As a result, we have developed proposals that retain the building’s fundamental character, including its circular footprint and curved silhouette.
+As a result, we developed proposals that retain the building’s fundamental character, including its circular footprint and curved silhouette.

 Design Development